 South Coast Railroad Museum is located in Goleta California a few miles north of Santa Barbara.
 The 1901 Southern Pacific Railroad Depot was originally located about two miles west of its present location.
 A miniature-train and handcar rides are the South Coast Railroad Museum’s most popular visitor attractions.
 The Goleta Short Line miniature train ride operates year-round on weekends.

 Lotusland is one of the best places to discover nature’s beauty and serenity.
-The garden also serves for the purpose of education, research, and conservation and makes a wonderful family day trip or romantic afternoon outing.
+The garden also serves the purpose of education, research, and conservation and makes a wonderful family day trip or romantic afternoon outing.
 Lotuses are in bloom during July and August, however, there is always something is in bloom year round.

 Los Alamos Depot Antique Mall is one of the largest in California and is home to over 60 antique dealers so if you enjoy antiques, you must consider a visit to this establishment when you come to Los Alamos.
 There are more than antiques to enjoy in Los Alamos.
 If art, wine tasting or fine dining are more your cups of tea, Los Alamos has something for you, as well.